Catherine Hamlin Fistula Foundation

 Where can I find more information about leaving a bequest in my Will:

-I would like to get hands on and raise funds to support women with Obstetric Fistula.
+I would like to raise funds to support women with obstetric fistula.

 We would love your support and have a range of ways you can get Hands On for Hamlin to raise funds for our programs listed on our website here.

-Where does the Catherine Hamlin Fistula Foundation get its money from?
+Where does Catherine Hamlin Fistula Foundation get its money from?

 Our funding for Hamlin Fistula Ethiopia and the Terrewode Women’s Community Hospital in Uganda comes from voluntary contributions made by individual donors, foundations, businesses, community organisations and schools throughout Australia.

 How are funds raised and how are they used?

 In FY2018 for every dollar donated in Australia:

 Is Catherine Hamlin Fistula Foundation audited?